-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »"The only thing we have to fear is fear itself--nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance."
+Opinions expressed by Entrepreneur contributors are their own."The only thing we have to fear is fear itself--nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance."

 President Franklin D. Roosevelt uttered these famous words in reference to the Great Depression during his inauguration speech in 1933.
 With unemployment hovering around 25 percent, and regular news of people starving to death, that year is often regarded as the bleakest of the crisis.
 It may not be pretty out there, particularly on Wall Street, but 2009 is unlikely to plumb such horrible depths.
 But Roosevelt's comment on the role of fear in suppressing the markets remains apt.

 Today, a Google query on "definition of economy" returns the following result at the top of the search page: "the system of production and distribution and consumption."
 Accordingly, the entire economy suffers if any one component falters, and these days--put very simply--a sudden halt in consumption, both forced (banks' reluctance to lend) as well as deliberate (individual's decision to be more thrifty), is making things worse.

 It's a vicious cycle that won't be easy to end, but I offer some evidence that not all has gone to seed.
 Consider the United Nations' 2007 State of the Future report, which presents the view that prospects for humanity are relatively rosy, based on an evaluation of key indicators related to global challenges, such as health, education and energy.

 Humanity, on the whole, is winning, and the proof is in the numbers:

 - Babies born in 1955 had an average life expectancy of 48; in 2025, it's projected to be 73.